Accessibility Tools

 pdf Read our Hemlock Woolly Adelgid FAQS (199 KB)

-The Town of Truro is launching its Hemlock Conservation Program in June 2025 to help protect Victoria Park’s old-growth forest from the invasive Hemlock Woolly Adelgid (HWA).
+The Town of Truro launched its Hemlock Conservation Program in June 2025 to help protect Victoria Park’s old-growth forest from the invasive Hemlock Woolly Adelgid (HWA).

 As part of this work, select areas of the park will be treated to protect vulnerable trees.
 Treatment zones will be clearly marked with signs and barriers.
 To help ensure a smooth and safe treatment process, please avoid these areas on treatment days.
 Once signs and barriers are removed, the areas will be safe to access again.
 We appreciate your cooperation in keeping both visitors and work crews safe.